NVIDIA-ISAAC-ROS/isaac_ros_compression/README.md

 [H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) is an
 efficient and popular compression algorithm with broad support across many platforms.
-The output of the `isaac_ros_h264_encoder` package can then be decoded with hardware acceleration using the `isaac_ros_h264_decoder` on Jetson and x86_64 systems, or by third-party H.264 decoder packages on non-NVIDIA platforms.
+The output of the `isaac_ros_h264_encoder` package can then be decoded with NVIDIA acceleration using the `isaac_ros_h264_decoder` on Jetson and x86_64 systems, or by third-party H.264 decoder packages on non-NVIDIA platforms.